 {

-// Check if we hit an enemy
+// Check if we hit something tagged as "Enemy"

 if (other.gameObject.tag == "Enemy")